 - a.
 Recharge all batteries. - b.
-Ensure all equipment is properly decontaminated and dry prior to storage according to the NEON Aquatic Decontamination Protocol (RD[07]).
+Ensure all equipment is properly decontaminated and dry prior to storage according to the NEON Aquatic Decontamination Protocol (RD[07]). - c.
+Upload photos to the CI Dropbox by Domain and Site under "Riparian Assessment."

 SOP C Data Entry and Verification